JuliusDrake

 About Julius

-The pianist Julius Drake lives in London and enjoys and international reputation as one of the finest instumentalists in his field, collaborating with many of the world’s leading artists, both in recital and on disc.
+The pianist Julius Drake lives in London and enjoys an international reputation as one of the finest instrumentalists in his field, collaborating with many of the world’s leading artists, both in recital and on disc.
 His passionate interest in song has led to invitations to devise song series for Wigmore Hall, London; The Concertgebouw, Amsterdam; 92nd St Y, New York; and the Pierre Boulez Saal, Berlin.
 He curates an annual series of song recitals – Julius Drake and Friends – in the historic Middle Temple Hall in London.
 Julius Drake is a Professor of Collaborative Piano at the Guildhall School of Music in London, and he is regularly invited to give masterclasses worldwide.

 Julius is based in London, United Kingdom